 In the midst of a trial, what sustains you?
 Are you able to stay calm in difficult circumstances?
 Are you able to give God your complete reliance?
 I will admit this is an area where I struggle.
 When I’m stressed out, nervous, or afraid, it’s easy to rely on my own strength or the strength of those around me.
 It’s hard to give the reigns completely over to God.
-It’s difficult for me to remember that God is faithful… even in the little things.
+It’s sometimes difficult for me to remember that God is faithful… even in the little things.

 *This post contains affiliate links.
 Click here to read my full disclosure policy.